Working at AmaliTech as a Software Developer

 Having been introduced to the Salesforce Platform, with emphasis on the B2C commerce cloud development module (both development and testing), together with our certification attainment, is not a smoking gun for us, but it surely shows there’s a distinct whiff of cordite in the air, which is an encouraging sign suggesting to one that, in working with AmaliTech and nexum, one should keep improving in all aspects relevant to providing growth and values both to the organization and oneself – each individual’s interest and growth is taken as a linchpin in computing the overall benchmark for project success in our organization and collaborations.

-Team working on projects, I must say, is not a simple task as one will voice out from instinct, divide and assign small tasks to each individual and group them to together at the end, so as to achieve a working product.
+Team working on projects, I must say, is not a simple task as one will voice out from instinct, divide and assign small tasks to each individual, and group them together at the end, so as to achieve a working product.
 The question to ask is, how does one project the intricacies of a project to the minute detail, to get an understanding of where to start from in the project development cycle?
-Well, with the guidance of project managers from both AmaliTech and nexum, their collaboration makes project development look effortless, the reason being that a project is analysed carefully to avoid software runaway or its death march.
-And when the project is deemed feasible and is in development phases, the project chessboard is surveyed with as much clarity as the gods on Mount Olympus, who look through the clouds and see the end of all things.
+Well, with the guidance of project managers from both AmaliTech and nexum, their collaboration makes project development look effortless, the reason being that a project is analyzed carefully to avoid software runaway or its death march.
+When the project is deemed feasible and is in development phases, the project chessboard is surveyed with as much clarity as the gods on Mount Olympus, who look through the clouds and see the end of all things.
 Thus, one is not left out to get into a position that leads to a late project delivery – not forgetting its costwise.
-The pins, forks and skewers are all pointed out in the development and delivery phases with the use of version control systems, its best practices not limited to, but comprising of rebasing, branching etc and proliferated with the adaptation of agile software development methodologies.
+The pins, forks, and skewers are all pointed out in the development and delivery phases with the use of version control systems, its best practices are not limited to, but comprising of rebasing, branching, etc., and proliferated with the adaptation of agile software development methodologies.